 Pellets can be used to know where owls roost.
 Owls excrete pellets.
 These are their prey’s bones and tissues, which their bodies cannot digest.
 Therefore, owls roost when there are pellets on the ground.

 Go to the place where their food is.
 If you know where smaller animals congregate, you can almost always find an owl sitting high up on a tree, ready to attack.

 Cemeteries are excellent places to see owls.
 They have all of the owl’s needs and are known to be frequented by them.
 Remember, though, to respect people mourning in that area.

 Keep honing your night vision.
 It is usual not to see any owls on your first owling trip.
-The more you practice, the better you will get.
+However, the more you practice, the better you will get.

 Owls in legend and myth

-Owls appear in many different cultures’ tales from ancient times to the present.
-Pallas Athene and Minerva, the Greek and Roman goddesses of wisdom, were frequently depicted with an owl.
+From ancient times to the present, owls appear in many different cultures’ tales.
+Pallas Athene and Minerva, the Greek and Roman goddesses of wisdom were frequently depicted with an owl.
 Owls were associated with lightning and thunder in China.
 A dead owl was considered to ward off hail, lightning, and sickness in Europe for a long time.

 We now see owls in movies like “Hoot” and read about them in books.
-Many children’s stories feature the Winnie-the-Pooh’s gives advice”, while in “Wise Old Owl.”
+Many children’s stories feature the Winnie-the-Pooh’s giving advice”, while in “Wise Old Owl.”
 Harry Potter’s owls deliver mail.
 Guardians of Ga’hoole is a popular owl-themed children’s book series among upper elementary readers.
-In “Owl Moon,” many pretty young readers study great horned owls.
+In “Owl Moon,” many pretty young readers study great-horned owls.
 You might be amazed at how many owls you can find if you look around!